Andrewmh71/ROB421/README.md

-# Social Animated Mechanical Interlocutor (SAMI) Robot Project: Mirror Masters
-The Social Animated Mechanical Interlocutor (SAMI) robot is based on the [Aster](https://www.thingiverse.com/thing:3992150) robot, which is a modified [Poppy](https://www.thingiverse.com/thing:2280067) robot that used MG996R servo motors instead of the much more expensive dynamixels.
-The SAMI robot has been modified to use the HiWonder HTS serial bus servo motor series in addition to implementing additional features.
+# Project Overview:
+  Project Mirror Master is a project designed and created by students at Oregon State University for Applied Robotics (ROB 421) that allows the user to hook up to a Social Animated Mechanical Interlocutor (SAMI) robot and then be able to have the robot mirror all movements that the user would make.

-## High Level System Capabilities
+## High Level System Overview

 ### Robot Capabilities
-Using 1 or 2 cameras in order to pose matching and copy shown movement in all 3 coordinate directions when compared to the standard 2 directions
+- Using 1 or 2 cameras in order to pose matching and copy shown movement in all 3 coordinate directions when compared to the standard 2 directions
-Use DeepFace Facial recognition to isolate authorized users and copy the movements of only those authorized users.
+- Use DeepFace Facial recognition to isolate and recognize authorized users and copy the movements of only those authorized users.
+- MediaPipe to capture the skeleton pose matching

 ### Captions/Speakers/Video/Microphone

-Current camera model for project is XXXXXX
-Currently uses hooked up computers speakers for sound and audio
+Current camera model for project is Logitech c923E Currently uses hooked up computers speakers for sound and audio

 ### Utilities/etc: